210.236.2393 TDominguezRE@gmail.com

 The growth is real and accelerating.
 New Braunfels has been one of the fastest-growing cities in the entire country for several years running, and the development pressure shows.
 New communities are going up on what were recently open fields, I-35 has gotten noticeably harder during peak hours, and some longtime residents feel the town is losing something.
 For relocating families, this growth mostly means more options — newer schools, better retail, more builders to choose from — but it’s worth understanding that you’re moving into a city mid-transformation, not a settled small town.

 Pricing has climbed significantly over the last few years.
-New Braunfels is no longer the “affordable alternative” to San Antonio it was a decade ago — in many neighborhoods it’s now comparable or higher per square foot.
+New Braunfels is no longer the “affordable alternative” to San Antonio it was a decade ago.
+In many neighborhoods it’s now comparable or higher per square foot.
 You get lifestyle value for that premium, but if budget is the primary driver, Schertz/Cibolo or even parts of San Antonio proper will get you more home for the money.

 Who New Braunfels Is Right For (And Who It’s Not)